 If Breivik committed his attacks in the United States, he would likely be sitting on death row.
 However, Norway does not like to punish criminals, rather, they prefer to rehabilitate them, helping them return to society.
 Because of this, Breivik is serving the maximum 21-year sentence.

 Despite what most would say is a cushy cell, Breivik continues to complain about his "harsh prison life."
 Whether it simply be for attention or because he actually believes he should be treated better – despite killing 77 people – some of Breivik's demands are quite absurd.
-Here's a list of the terrorist's most ludicrous statements and complaints.

 He Only Has A PlayStation 2